Security8 min

 Does complexity matter at all?

-Test the stronger option instead of guessing
+Test the longer option instead of guessing

 Insights